The Research Councils UK (RCUK) Digital Economy Theme is a partnership between EPSRC, AHRC, ESRC and Innovate UK. It is led by EPSRC.

-The Research Councils UK (RCUK) Digital economy theme is supporting research to rapidly realise the transformational impact of digital technologies on aspects of community life, cultural experiences, future society, and the economy.
-In order to achieve this, digital economy research aims to address four challenge areas:
+The Digital Economy Theme is supporting research to rapidly realise the transformational impact of digital technologies on aspects of community life, cultural experiences, future society, and the economy.
+The Digital Economy Theme has four priority areas:

 - Trust, identity, privacy and security:

 Research into design and exploitation of trusted digital systems, security of information, digital devices and the maintenance of privacy of digital transactions and digital information.
 Research includes disruptive approaches to legal/policy issues, useable security, provenance, identity and end-user adoption.
 A key element around personal data is the protection of the interests of the individual, and building confidence that digital economy services will use personal information responsibly while enabling new commercial and societal opportunities for innovation.Activities include a call for proposals in the area.

 - Digital business models:

 Research is required to consider both the impacts of digital technologies on businesses and the opportunities that digital technologies provide in developing new forms of businesses and services.
 Distributed ledgers are a good example of a potential transformational use of a digital technology, for example in smart contracts, the music industry and the internet of things.
 Examples of activities in this area include a call for proposals in Applications of Distributed Ledger Technologies and projects in the area of New Economic Business Models.

 - The internet of things for a service economy: